 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: "Baptism is the sacrament of regeneration through water in the word."
 [Catechism of the Catholic Church 1213]

 Information and guidelines for celebrating the Sacrament of Baptism:

-You are asked to begin the scheduling process with Lisa Charette, PCL.
-You can reach Lisa at the Faith Formation Center at 834-3984.
+You are asked to begin the scheduling process with Barb Pelletier, PCL.
+You can reach Barb at the Faith Formation Center at 834-3984.
 Alternatively, you can begin the conversation via e-mail at email@example.com.

 Ordinarily, the parents of the child to be baptized are members of the St.John Vianney Parish family.
 If you are not a parishioner and live in the area, you are invited to register to become active in our parish family.
 You may do so by registering here: Becoming a New Parishioner.

 If you live elsewhere and wish to have your child baptized in St. John Vianney Parish, we will need a letter of permission from your home parish.